bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

 ### Problem

 The hardware to controll the screen was a siemens programmable logic controller (plc).
 The controler had only the commands "open", "close" and "stop".
-There was no output for "poition" what so ever.
+There was no output for "position" what so ever.
 They simply forgott.
 The plc was locked up by the programmer, so just adding a new funtion was not an option.

 ### Solution